LRL Home - Legislation - State Budget

 - Legislative Appropriations Requests for the 2014-2015 biennium.

-- Texas Annual Cash Report for the year ended August 31, 2012 (Texas Comptroller of Public Accounts)
+- Texas Annual Cash Report, Fiscal 2013 (Texas Comptroller of Public Accounts)

 - The LBB's recommendations to improve the effectiveness and efficiency of Texas state government.

 - The Legislative Budget Board developed the Texas Budget Source (TBS), a report generator, to provide the general public information on the Texas state budget.
 TBS extracts its data from the LBB's Automated Budget and Evaluation System of Texas (ABEST).
 Users may generate budget reports for a specific state agency.
 They may also generate reports organized by the articles of the General Appropriations Bill.

 - The Legislative Budget Board website